 East River Trail

-The trail passes through woods, fields, neighborhoods, and industrial areas.
-Numerous parks are found along the way.
-Wildlife is commonly seen, including deer, turkeys, rabbits, herons, and geese.
-Several bridges offer scenic views of the river.
+The scenery along the East River Trail is diverse.
+The path journeys through woods, fields, meadows, neighborhoods, and industrial areas.
+Wildlife and waterfowl are commonly seen during a ride.
+These include white-tailed deer, wild turkeys, rabbits, herons, ducks, and Canadian geese.
+Numerous parks and bridges along the way offer scenic views of the river.

-Weekend parking is available in the lot off Elm Street.
-It is situated along the river next to the KI Convention Center and Wisconsin Public Service.
-By car, it is accessed by taking Elm Street east from Wisconsin State Highway 57 (N. Monroe Avenue) in downtown Green Bay.
+There is no trailhead at the start of the East River Trail, and it can be challenging to find free parking in the area where the path starts.
+Weekend parking is available in a few lots off Elm Street.
+They are situated near the river north of the KI Convention Center.
+By car, Elm Street is accessed from Wisconsin State Highway 57 (N. Monroe Avenue) in downtown Green Bay.

-There are several restaurant and hotel options in downtown Green Bay.
-Among them are Hagemeister Park, a popular restaurant with an outdoor patio, named for the first playing field of the Green Bay Packers.
+There are several restaurants and hotels in downtown Green Bay near the trail.
+Hagemeister Park is a popular restaurant with an outdoor patio, and named for the Green Bay Packer’s first playing field.
 Titletown Brewing Company features a selection of craft beers and tasty food.
 St. Brendan’s Inn, a local gem several blocks to the south, serves traditional Irish fare.
-The Hampton Inn & Suites and Hyatt Regency are located off the trail.
+Hampton Inn & Suites and Hyatt Regency are located very close to the trail.

-Before venturing down the path off N. Baird Street, trail-goers may be interested in heading south 175 yards to City Stadium.
-Home to Green Bay East High School, the athletic field was also used by the Green Bay Packers for football games from 1925 to 1956.
+Trail-goers may want to stop and visit City Stadium.
+The athletic field is used by Green Bay East High School, but was also the home of the Green Bay Packers from 1925 to 1956.
 A Green Bay Packers Heritage Trail interpretive marker is found at the stadium entrance.

-The trail then joins Mason Street.
-The route goes to the left (east) along the street and crosses the East River.
-After the bridge, cyclists must cross Mason Street to continue south on the path, now along the east side of the river.
-The trail passes a white gazebo and meanders through East River Park.
-A mile south from Mason Street, the path leaves Green Bay and enters the village of Bellevue.
+The trail then meets Mason Street.
+It goes left (east) along the street and crosses the East River.
+After the bridge, cyclists turn right (south) to cross Mason Street.
+Now along the east side of the river, the trail passes a white gazebo and meanders through East River Park.
+A mile south from Mason Street, the East River Trail leaves Green Bay and enters Bellevue.

-The trail continues by turning right (west) and running adjacent to E. Allouez Avenue.
-It then crosses the road, and travels south, close to the river.
+The East River Trail continues by turning right (west) and running adjacent to E. Allouez Avenue.
+It crosses the road, and travels south by the river.
 A highlight of this section is passing through a low marshy area filled with cattails on a long wooden boardwalk.
 During spring and early summer, the sound of croaking frogs fill the air.

-After 0.7 mile, cyclists have a trail choice.
+Bicyclists have a choice 0.7 mile down the path from Allouez Avenue.
 They may continue on the east side of the river to a trailhead on Manderly Way, off Bellevue Street.
-Otherwise, they may cross the bridge over the river into the village of Allouez.
-Now on the west side of the river, the trail passes through Green Isle Park.
+Otherwise, the East River Trail turns right (south), bridges the river, and arrives in Allouez.
+Back on the west side of the river, the trail passes through Green Isle Park.
 It features a pavilion, playgrounds, restrooms, picnic areas, athletic fields, tennis courts, walking trail, and fishing.

 Green Isle Park is a perfect place to begin or end a ride.
 By car, the park is accessed from Wisconsin State Highway 172 by exiting onto Webster Avenue.
 Travel north and turn right (east) on Greene Avenue.
 Drive one mile to the park entrance.